OPQAM/edoC/Scripts/SimpleExercises/readme.md

 Right now there isnt a need for a null detection on the write option for copier.
 If a file doesnt exist, the text will be copied from one file to the other.
 Note: copying from text A to text A clears all text.
+The Segmentation fault was the result of asking to close the file.
+But since there was no file... segmentation fault.
+It shouldn't be a segmentation fault, though... right?